-Your imagination sets the limit to the kind of candles you can make.
+Your imagination sets the limit to the kind of homemade candles you can make.
 In this post, I will walk you through the process of making moulded candles and tealights.
 You could use mason jars or any other container that is either safe to burn it in or will be removed, like the ones I’m using.

 I’ve made ‘fairy candles’ in the past using the same process as below but using a walnut shell as the ‘container’.
 These are beautiful floating in a bowl of water and a great gift.

-If you want to, you can scent your new candles by adding a few drops of essential oils in with the melted stearin (please don’t use other fragrance oils).
+If you want to, you can add fragrance to your new candles by adding a few drops of essential oils in with the melted stearin (please don’t use other fragrance oils).
 You could even add colors.
 But take note of the next section and do your own research before choosing which oils to use.